gigit-ai/gigit-apps/README.md

 )
 ```

-For NextJS and SSR, you may need to dynamically import the components:
+For NextJS and SSR, you may need to dynamically import the component:

 ```jsx
 import dynamic from 'next/dynamic'